ansible-collections/overview/collection_requirements.rst

 Collection Galaxy artifacts (tarballs):

 * SHOULD NOT contain any large objects (binaries) comparatively to the tarball size limit of 20 MB.
-If you need to include such files in your collection repository, make sure to exclude them from the collection build and, if a purpose of presence is testing, make sure that your tests also work without the files (for example, by loading them from a remote repository)
+If you need to include such files in your collection repository, make sure to exclude them from the collection build and, if a purpose of presence is testing, make sure that your tests also work without the files (for example, by loading them from a remote repository).
-* MUST contain objects that follow :ref:`licensing rules <Licensing>`
+* MUST only contain objects that follow the :ref:`licensing rules <Licensing>`.

 Documentation